IkWane/godot-ant-simulation/README.md

 # Godot Ant Simulation
 ## Intro
-So baasically what the title says.
+So basically what the title says.
 Its just a simple ant simulation made with the [Godot](https://godotengine.org/) Engine.

 ## Usage